Quickstart

 Run your first experiment on VESSL

-To run your first experiment on VESSL AI, first for a free account and add an organization.
+To run your first experiment on VESSL AI, first sign uparrow-up-right for a free account and add an organization.
 Organization is a shared working environment where you can find team assets such as datasets, models, and experiments.

 While we are on the web console, let’s also add a project called "mnist".
 As you will see later, Project serves as a central repository equipped with a dashboard and visualizations for all of your experiments.